CenekJansa/SmartStorage/README.md

 Application is not complete or even usable.
-Code shows the main selling point of this project and that is to take a document, transform it into a text and send it AI model that will transform it into organized output as defined by user.
+Code shows the main selling point of this project and that is to take a document, Transform it into a text and send it AI model that will transform it into organized output as defined by user.

 ## Limitations of current implementation